jacksonthall22/CODO/readme.md

 <img src="https://api.wandb.ai/files/mostafaibrahim17/images/projects/37042936/05cc4b35.png" />

+Ideally, we want to compute these
+- while isolating the logic for each computation
+- without duplicating any work

-All of these *could* be computed independently, for example with four functions that each take two arrays of true and predicted class labels, but then we'd be computing `TN`, `FN`, `FP`, and `FN` multiple times over, and we'd even have to re-compute precision and recall to get the f1 score.
+To isolate the logic, we *could* compute these metrics with four functions (each taking two arrays of true and predicted class labels), but then we'd be computing `TN`, `FN`, `FP`, and `FN` multiple times over, and we'd even have to re-compute `precision` and `recall` to get the `f1_score`.

-Typically, you'd solve this by just computing all these metrics in the scope of a single function, but for more complex tasks, it's often desirable to isolate this kind of logic into separate functions that each have one job.
+To avoid duplicating work, you'd need to compute all metrics in a single block/function, but then we lose the logic isolation.
+For more complex tasks, it's often desirable to make sure functions each have exactly one job.

-`CODO` to the rescue: this library lets you to define operations to isolate logic with a simple API, automatically figures out the right order to compute them in, computes the "shared" operations only once, and (optionally) parallelizes where possible*.
+`CODO` to the rescue:
+- Define your operations with its simple API
+- Specify their dependencies—other operations—to guarantee that their results will be accessable during its own computation (avoiding duplicate work)
+The library does the heavy lifting to automatically determine a valid computation graph and parallelize work wherever possible*.

 <sub>* Parallelization not yet implemented, PRs welcome!</sub>